PhilippAumann/circuitq/docs/index.rst

    api_reference.rst

 .. note::
-   Please refer to our preprint on arXiv (...include link...) for more details on physics and implementation and to cite our project.
+   Please refer to our `preprint on arXiv <http://arxiv.org/abs/2106.05342>`_ for more details on physics and implementation and to cite our project.

 The source code can be found on `CircuitQ's repository at GitHub <https://github.com/PhilippAumann/circuitq>`_.